How to manage a successful free trial for website visitor tracking software

 In small B2B firms, this team may consist of a single sales/marketing user and decision-maker.
 Or there may be multiple people from sales, marketing, and C-level interested in test-driving the software, seeing reports, etc.

-Most free trials for website visitor tracking software have a stated duration of two weeks.
+Most free trials for these solutions have a stated duration of two weeks.

 Sounds like enough time, right?